 What is the Art of Reconciliation?

-The Art of Reconciliation is a program for Indigenous and non-Indigenous young people aged 18-29 to help them explore how they feel about reconciliation.
+The Art of Reconciliation is a program for Indigenous and non-Indigenous people to help them explore how they feel about reconciliation.
 Participants are invited to create artwork based on their own personal perspectives of what Reconciliation means to them.
 The art making process follows a series of preparatory workshops to help them explore the theme of Reconciliation while being supported therapeutically by an Art Therapist.
 Participant’s final artwork and their artist statements are thus the result of weeks of reflection, group discussion and deep learning.
 Public exhibitions help bring the broader community into the Reconciliation dialogue.

 Core to the design of the project is equal representation from both Indigenous People and Canadian Settlers.
 We believe that if Reconciliation is to happen, we need to learn from one another, form new friendships and take action together.
 The project partnership between Debbie (Settler of European Descent) and Tanya (Teme-Augama Anishnabai) role models this aspiration.
 We use Indigenous ways of knowing, teachings and cultural sharing throughout the project.